electrode-io/xarc-run/README.md

 ## Getting Started

 Still reading?
-OK, maybe you want to take it for a test drive?
+Maybe you want to take it for a test drive?

 ## A Simple Example